gdlyan/docker-swarm-tf/README.md

 ## Use case
 The purpose of this configuration is to ease the learning curve of a full-stack developer who just ramps up with IaC (Infrastructure as Code)
-- Familiarize oneself with Swarm by spawning a low-scale hence low-cost toy cluster on Yandex Cloud with as little prerequsites and effort as possible (literally two `docker run` shell commands that can be further combined into a pipeline)
+- Quickstart with Swarm by spawning a low-scale hence low-cost toy cluster on Yandex Cloud with as little prerequsites and effort as possible (literally two `docker run` shell commands that can be further combined into a pipeline)
-- Test containered web apps in Swarm and observe their behavior at scale
+- Explore the behavior of the containerized web apps in Swarm
 - Use the configuration as a source of snippets to copy-paste from

 ## Requirements